timothyquan/ad_executer/README.md

 # ad_executer
- Script to search in an AD OU for computer names, then allow a command to be executed against one or all of them.
-The execusion is done by 'psexec' in a subprocess call.
+ Script to search in an AD OU for computer names, then executed a command against one or all of them.
+The execution is performed by 'psexec' in a subprocess call.

- This script assumes you are on domain on an account with access to a domain controller and execusion on the remote machines
+ This script assumes you are on a domain on an account with access to a domain controller and execusion on the remote machines

  Accepts the 'distinguished name' of an OU containing domain computers. https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_71/rzahy/rzahyunderdn.htm